Hey, folks, Coco up at rushlimbaugh.com is going to link to that map I was just talking about.

 Well, thank you.

-I've I've a lot of people do, and I I'm very appreciative.
+A lot of people do, and I'm very appreciative.

-Or do you think that maybe Romney should be appointed, say, ambassador France, given his like French background?
+Or do you think that maybe Romney should be appointed, say, ambassador to France, given his French background?

-What do you think Romney's still a threat that Trump's need to send to outer Slavovia or something just to look?
+What do you think Romney's still a threat that Trump needs to send to outer Slobovia or something?

-Well, I was just wondering what you th you think.
+Well, I was just wondering what you think.

 So what do you think?

-Brings the Trump and uh the the Trump and the Bush worlds together.
+Brings the Trump and the Trump and the Bush worlds together.

 Rex Tillerson, just because George W. Bush thinks it's a good choice.

-Let me let me let me tell you exactly what's going on here.
+Let me tell you exactly what's going on here.

-Mitt Romney in his private moment still despises Donald Trump as much as he ever has.
+Mitt Romney, in his private moments, still despises Donald Trump as much as he ever have.

 There's nothing's changed.